-We use an existing three-variant model describing transmission of SARS-CoV-2 in England fitted to historic data up to 1st December 2021 (Fig. 2a; Fig. S2, Supplementary Material) on COVID-19 deaths, hospitalisations, hospital bed and intensive care unit (ICU) bed occupancy, PCR prevalence and seroprevalence, as well as SGTF data describing the introduction of Alpha B.1.1.7, genomic sequencing data describing the introduction of Delta B.1.617.2, and COVID-19 vaccine coverage (19).
+We use an existing three-variant model describing transmission of SARS-CoV-2 in England fitted to historic data up to 1st December 2021 (Fig. 2a; Fig. S2, Supplementary Material) on COVID-19 deaths, hospitalisations, hospital bed and intensive care unit (ICU) bed occupancy.
+PCR prevalence and seroprevalence, as well as SGTF data describing the introduction of Alpha B.1.1.7, genomic sequencing data describing the introduction of Delta B.1.617.2, and COVID-19 vaccine coverage (19).
 Initially, the first model variant considers wild-type and other SARS-CoV-2 variants which were circulating in England in 2020.
 The second model variant considers the Alpha B.1.1.7 VOC from late 2020 and the third variant considers the Delta B.1.617.2 VOC in 2021.
 Prior to Omicron's modelled introduction to England, the first variant in the model is switched to the Omicron variant and all parameters are updated accordingly.
 Any individuals who were recovered from the original first variant are moved into the recovered state from the second variant.
 Given four combinations of immune escape and booster effectiveness outlined above, we select introduction times, rates of introduction and transmissibility of the Omicron variant relative to Delta in order to match model projections to the observed growth in SGTF cases in England (Fig. 1b).
 Over the whole time series of the epidemic and projecting forwards, this allows us to model the changing proportions of the wildtype, Alpha, Delta and Omicron variants in England (Fig. 1d).
 These results suggest that Omicron will outcompete the Delta variant in England within a matter of weeks (Fig. 1d).
-We assume that the severity of Omicron is identical to that of the Delta variant, and assume that future levels of mobility remain unchanged from the most recent data up to 30th November 2021.
+We assume that Omicron and Delta have identical baseline severity (i.e., severity of infection in an individual with no vaccine or natural infection), but we note that because Omicron is an escape variant, it infects more individuals with pre-existing immunity than Delta and accordingly the average severity per infection is lower than the baseline severity.
+We also assume that future levels of mobility remain unchanged from the most recent data up to 30th November 2021.
 All scenarios considered assume a 7.5% reduction in transmission following the introduction of limited mask-wearing measures by the UK government on 30th November 2021, which we assume lasts until 30th April 2022.
 This is in keeping with our previous estimates for the impact of increased mask-wearing on transmission (22).
 We further assume that working from home guidance and certification for entertainment venues take effect from 12th December 2021, in line with the announcement of these measures by the UK government on 8th December 2021 (18).